Policies

 Identification of Conflict of Interest Cases

-Crowdbase takes into account the following situations as potential cases of conflicts of interest:
+Crowdbase considers the following situations as potential conflicts of interest:

 Prevention and Management

-Crowdbase has adopted various measures to prevent and manage conflicts of interest, including:
+Crowdbase has implemented the following measures to prevent and manage conflicts of interest:

 Crowdbase has established procedures and controls to ensure that relevant persons can identify and manage conflicts of interest, including:

-• Ensuring awareness and knowledge of the Policy.
+- Ensuring awareness and knowledge of this policy among all relevant staff.

-• Monitoring and reporting by the Compliance Officer.
+- Monitoring and reporting by the Compliance Officer to ensure ongoing compliance.

-• Immediate notification of potential conflicts to the Compliance Officer.
+- Immediate notification of potential conflicts to the Compliance Officer for evaluation.

-• Disclosure and management of conflicts when organisational arrangements are insufficient.
+- Disclosure and management of conflicts when organisational arrangements are insufficient to eliminate the risk.

-• Recording instances of conflicts and maintaining a record of actions taken and consents obtained.
+- Recording instances of conflicts and maintaining a log of actions taken and consents obtained.

-By adhering to these principles, procedures, and controls, Crowdbase aims to ensure that any conflicts of interest are properly identified, managed, and mitigated to protect its clients’ interests and comply with the EU Crowdfunding Regulation and CySEC’s CIF Law .
+By adhering to these principles, procedures, and controls, Crowdbase ensures that any conflicts of interest are identified, managed, and mitigated in compliance with Regulation (EU) 2020/1503 to protect its clients’ interests.